chrislawlor/django-notification/docs/usage.rst

 Notification templates
 ======================

-There are four different templates that can to be written for the actual content of the notices:
+There are six different templates that can to be written for the actual content of the notices:

-  * ``short.txt`` is a very short, text-only version of the notice (suitable for things like email subjects)
+  * ``short.txt`` is a very short, text-only version of the notice.
-  * ``full.txt`` is a longer, text-only version of the notice (suitable for things like email bodies)
+  * ``full.txt`` is a longer, text-only version of the notice.
+  * ``email_body.txt`` is used to render the body of a notification email, usually including a link back to the site.
+  * ``email_subject.txt``  is used to render the subject of a notification email.
   * ``notice.html`` is a short, html version of the notice, displayed in a user's notice list on the website
   * ``full.html`` is a long, html version of the notice (not currently used for anything)